katiakata1/http_checker/README.md

 ## Output Results
 The output of the program is a JSON document that summarizes the status and content of each URL processed.
-Below is a screenshot showing a sample of the JSON output, which includes the URL, status code, content length, request duration, and date of the request.
+Check the stdout and stderr outputs in `output.json` and `error_log.txt`.
+Stdout shows the JSON output, which includes the URL, status code, content length, request duration, and date of the request.
+Stderr shows the error message from invalid URLs.
 This output provides a clear overview of how each URL was handled by the program.